365cent/deno-mx-sb/posts/host-your-own-tor-exit-relay-node.md

 ExtORPort auto
 ```

-R﻿ead more about obfs4 bridge setup on <https://community.torproject.org/relay/setup/bridge>
+Read more about obfs4 bridge setup on <https://community.torproject.org/relay/setup/bridge>

-T﻿or Project has a wiki about how to host different types of relay nodes: <https://community.torproject.org/relay/setup/>
+For hosting different types of relay nodes, Tor Project has a wiki: <https://community.torproject.org/relay/setup/>

-F﻿or exit node, it is required to setup your local dns resolver:
+For exit node, it is required to setup your local dns resolver:

 Debian/Ubuntu